bodong1987/Avalonia.PropertyGrid/README.md

 ### Multiple Objects Edit

-If you want to edit multiple objects at the same time, you only need to set the object to DataContext or SelectedObject as IEnumerable, for example:
+If you want to edit multiple objects at the same time, you only need to set the object to DataContext as IEnumerable, for example:

 ```C#
 public IEnumerable<SimpleObject> multiObjects => new SimpleObject[] { multiObject0, multiObject1 };